Links to scientific organizations in Germany and abroad will help you if you are looking for a job or need information.

 Unfortunately, the American Chemical Society makes its extensive job seeker assistance available only to its members.
 However, it operates a job database that is not limited to members.

-Engineering career is the service of the Association of German Engineers (VDI) around career and Career.
+Engineering career is the name of the service provided by the Association of German Engineers (VDI) for all aspects of Career entry.
 Primarily intended for engineers, of course, but chemists will also find a lot of interesting information here.
 Why much more information is outsourced to the Ingenieur.de site is not clear to the external visitor.
 But the click there is still worthwhile, because hidden under "Work and Profession" you will find the legendary career advice from Heiko Mell from the VDI-Nachrichten and this reading is worthwhile for every scientist who is in professional life.

 16 research centers have joined forces to form the Hermann von Helmholtz Association.
 Most of them advertise their vacancies in all areas of the natural sciences on the Internet.